 Economics of a Purely Competitive Seller

 Few markets as a whole are perfectly elastic, where consumers would buy whatever quantity was supplied without affecting the market price.
 However, sellers in a purely competitive market see a perfectly elastic demand — they can sell any quantity of the product at the market price.
-This makes both the average revenue, which is the average price of all products sold, and marginal revenue, which is equal to the price of the last item sold, equal to the market price.
+This makes both the average revenue, which is the average price of all products sold, and marginal revenue, equal to the price of the last item sold, equal to the market price.

 Average Revenue = Marginal Revenue = Market Price